France and EU to withdraw troops from Mali, remain in region | Law-Order

 - France

-"Victory against terror is not possible if it's not supported by the state itself," the French leader said.
+"Victory against terror is not possible if it's not supported by the state itself," the French leader told a press conference with EU and African Union officials.
 France has about 4,300 troops in the Sahel region, including 2,400 in Mali.
-The so-called Barkhane force is also involved in Chad, Niger, Burkina Faso and Mauritania.
+The so-called Barkhane force is also involved in Chad, Niger, Burkina Faso, and Mauritania.
+A French Armed Forces spokesperson, Col. Pascal Ianni, said France ultimately aims to reduce the number of its troops in the Sahel to 2,500-3,000.
 Macron said the French pullout would be done "in an orderly manner" in coordination with the Malian military.
-France will start by closing military bases in the north of Mali, and the withdrawal will take between four or six months, he said.
+France will start by closing military bases in the north of Mali, and the withdrawal will take four to six months, he said.

+August 2020 coupled with Col. Assimi Goita grabbed power in Mali.
+Goita carried out a second coup by dismissing the civilian leaders in Mali's transitional government and putting himself in charge last year.

 "We cannot remain militarily involved" alongside Malian transitional authorities with whom "we don't share the strategy and goals," Macron said.